BenMakesGames/Webdiatr/README.md

 ## What is it?

-Webdiatr is an opinionated "framework" (it's ~80 lines of code) to support writing vertical-slice-y, RPC-style web APIs with MediatR.
+Webdiatr is an opinionated "framework" (it's ~80 lines of code) to support writing vertical-slice-y, RPC-style web APIs ~~with MediatR~~.
+(Oops: MediatR is going commercial - it's no longer a dependency of this library!)

-You will write MediatR handlers that needn't have ever heard of this thing called "the internet", making reuse and testing easier.
-Best of all: you won't write a single ASP.NET controller endpoint, completly eliminating any discussion about how best to test them.
+You will write ~~MediatR~~ <u>request</u> handlers that needn't have ever heard of this thing called "the internet", making reuse and testing easier.
+Best of all: you won't write a single ASP.NET controller endpoint, completely eliminating any discussion about how best to test them.

 Less is more.
 You don't have to test what doesn't exist.